oneofthezombies/shell-process/README.md

 # Sheller

-🐚 Sheller is shell command builder library written in Rust.
+🐚 Sheller is a shell command builder library written in Rust.